About GFWC Dominion Woman’s Club

 Our motto, “Unity in Diversity” seeks diversity in our club women so that we might all benefit from their varied experiences, unique perspectives, and diverse interests in reaching out to our community.

-Our club has many outreaches that allow our members to utilize their time, talent and treasure to make our communities vibrant and thriving places to live.
-The club offers the following areas of interest:
+Our club has many outreaches that allow our members to utilize their time and talents to make our communities vibrant and thriving places to live.
+The club offers opportunities to participate in the following areas:

 - Performing Arts

 - Civic Engagement

 We strive to achieve our goals with this as our focus: